-The City will maintain a procurement card program for properly authorized travel, supplies, maintenance, repair and operating expenses needed during the course of business.
+The City will maintain a procurement card program for properly authorized travel as per Administrative Regulation A-10, supplies, maintenance, repair and operating expenses needed during the course of business.
 All expenditures made on a City procurement card must comply with Purchasing Code (LMC 4.12).
 The City will review expenditures on a regular basis to ensure compliance with established policies and procedures.